yugabyte/ruby-pg/README.md

 then it attempts to connect to servers in the second fallback placement(s), if specified.
 This continues until the driver finds a server to connect to, else an error is returned to the application.
 And this repeats for each connection request.

-### Limitations
+### Using with ActiveRecord

-- The load balancing feature of the Ruby Smart driver for YugabyteDB does not work with ActiveRecords - the ORM tool for Ruby apps.
+- The load balancing feature of the Ruby Smart driver for YugabyteDB can be used with ActiveRecord - the ORM tool for Ruby apps - via its [adapter for YugabyteDB](https://github.com/yugabyte/activerecord-yugabytedb-adapter).

 Rest of the README is from upstream repository.